-The Internet Assigned Numbers Authority (IANA) is a department of ICANN responsible for coordinating some of the key elements that keep the Internet running smoothly.
-Whilst the Internet is renowned for being a worldwide network free from central coordination, there is a technical need for some key parts of the Internet to be globally coordinated, and this coordination role is undertaken by IANA.
+We are responsible for coordinating some of the key elements that keep the Internet running smoothly.
+Whilst the Internet is renowned for being a worldwide network free from central coordination, there is a technical need for some key parts of the Internet to be globally coordinated, and this coordination role is undertaken by us.

-Specifically, IANA allocates and maintains unique codes and numbering systems that are used in the technical standards (“protocols”) that drive the Internet.
+Specifically, we allocate and maintain unique codes and numbering systems that are used in the technical standards (“protocols”) that drive the Internet.

-IANA coordinates the global pool of IP and AS numbers, providing them to Regional Internet Registries.
+Co-ordination of the global pool of IP and AS numbers, primarily providing them to Regional Internet Registries.

-Internet protocols’ numbering systems are managed by IANA in conjunction with standards bodies.
+Internet protocols’ numbering systems are managed in conjunction with standards bodies.

-IANA is one of the Internet's oldest institutions, with its activities dating back to the 1970s.
-Today it is a set of services provided by the Internet Corporation for Assigned Names and Numbers, an internationally-organised non-profit organisation set up by the Internet community to help coordinate IANA’s areas of responsibilities.
+We are one of the Internet's oldest institutions, with the IANA functions dating back to the 1970s.
+Today the services are provided by Public Technical Identifiers, a purpose-built organization for providing the IANA functions to the community.
+PTI is an affiliate of ICANN, an internationally-organised non-profit organisation set up by the Internet community to coordinate our areas of responsibilities.

-- The IANA team is responsible for the operational aspects
+- PTI is responsible for the operational aspects

 of coordinating the Internet’s unique identifiers and maintaining the trust